Antiochian/storybot/README.md

 Currently supported commands:
 ----

- - !story [ID]
+ - *!story [ID]* - tells you a story (will pick a random story if [ID] is left blank)

- Either tells you a random story (if no "ID" is given) or returns the requested story
+ - *!moreinfo* - displays info about the most recently-told story

- - !moreinfo
+ - *!exists [ID]* - tells you if ID exists in the database or not

- Tells you more information about the most recently-posted story
+ - *!add* - contribute your own story!

- - !reload
+ - *!reload* - reloads story database

- Reloads the story database
+ - *!updatequeue* - checks for new submissions of stories

- - !exists
+ - *!reviewnext* - approve/disapprove next item in submission queue

- Checks if ID exists in database
+ - *!help* - list all commands